ruby2d/ruby2d.com/_pages/index.md

 -->

 <div class="mt4 mw65 ph2 center" markdown="1">
 Create 2D applications, games, and visualizations with ease.
-Just a few lines of code is enough to get you started. <a href="/showcase">See what you can build!</a>
+Just a few lines of code is enough to get started. <a href="/showcase">See what you can build!</a>

 ```ruby
 require 'ruby2d'